ginuerzh/math3d/README.md

 gomath3d
 ========

-vector and matrix operation implemented by golang
+vector and matrix operation implemented in golang